Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

 | `userSession`         | String     | Identifier for the current user session                                | "session_1"               |
 | `authenticationStatus`| String     | Status of user authentication (e.g., signed in, access granted)        | "Authorized"                   |

-## Analysis and Design
+## 3 Analysis and Design

-### Class Diagram // Alvin
+### 3.1 Class Diagram

 You need to do an initial design of your system -- what basic objects should it have?
 And what are the methods associated with those objects?
 You will represent your design decisions in a class diagram.
 In a full plan, you need to make sure any classes or methods in any sequence diagrams have been included in the class diagram -- it might help you to draw some sequence diagrams to help you to decide what your class diagram should contain.
 Method signatures should be given.
 The diagram must include, as appropriate classes, attributes, associations, inheritance and/or aggregation (if applicable) and multiplicities.

-### One or more State Diagrams for the more interesting objects in your design //sonny
+### 3.2 One or more State Diagrams for the more interesting objects in your design

 State Diagrams: You are required to consider the relevant states of each object in your system and to submit state diagrams for those that have interesting states or complex behaviour.
 One way to measure if a state is interesting is to consider whether you need to test that state before performing a particular action or if the state changes after an action is performed.
 What is interesting will depend on the application.

-## Requirements Traceability Matrix //ethan
+## 4 Requirements Traceability Matrix

 Requirements Traceability Matrix (RTM): Set up an RTM with the following columns: